osbox68/Repo/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 });
 ```

-Go ahead, open your `index.html` and `lib/index.js` and should find the same code as above.
+Go ahead, open your `index.html` and `lib/index.js` where you will find the same code as above.
 Launch the server and check in your browser that the button is working as intended:

 ```bash
 yarn install